greyshaman/runen/README.md

 # Overview

-The goal of this project is to create a model that will simulate the operation of the natural neural network of the human brain.
+The goal of this project is to create a model that will simulate the operation of a natural neural network, similar to the one that works in the human brain.
-We want to understand how logic functions in neural networks like those that exist in our brain.
+I would like to understand how logic functions in neural networks like those that exist in our brain.
 We also aim to explore the differences between artificial neural networks and natural ones, albeit within the framework of a model.

 We chose Rust to implement this model, as it has a rich ecosystem and many advantages.
 These include high performance,